-Table 3.5 displays the results of the analysis.
-The first row shows the increased economic base in the state, equal to \$11 billion, from students' higher earnings and their multiplier effects, increases in non-labor income, and spending impacts.
+Table 4.5 displays the results of the analysis.
+The first row shows the increased economic base in the state, equal to \$13.2 billion, from students' higher earnings and their multiplier effects, increases in non-labor income, and spending impacts.
 Social savings appear next, beginning with a breakdown of savings related to health.
 These include savings due to a reduced demand for medical treatment and social services, improved worker productivity and reduced absenteeism, and a reduced number of vehicle crashes and fires induced by alcohol or smoking-related incidents.
 Although the prevalence of these health conditions generally declines as individuals attain higher levels of education, prevalence rates are sometimes higher for individuals with certain levels of education.
-For example, adults with college degrees may be more likely to spend more on alcohol and become dependent on alcohol.
+For example, adults with college degrees may be more likely to spend more on illicit substances and alcohol and become dependent on them.
 Thus, in some cases the social savings associated with a health factor can be negative.
-Nevertheless, the overall health savings for society are positive, amounting to \$51 million.
-Crime savings amount to \$47.4 million, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
-Finally, the present value of the savings related to income assistance amounts to \$68.1 million, stemming from a reduced number of persons in need of welfare or unemployment benefits.
-All told, social savings amounted to \$166.5 million in benefits to communities and citizens in California.
+Nevertheless, the overall health savings for society are positive, amounting to \$55.4 million.
+Crime savings amount to \$48.1 million, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
+Finally, the present value of the savings related to income assistance amounts to \$73.1 million, stemming from a reduced number of persons in need of welfare or unemployment benefits.
+All told, social savings amounted to \$176.6 million in benefits to communities and citizens in California.